Sravanis23/Waterdip-labs/Backend/Readme.md

 ## Database Setup
 - *SQLAlchemy* is used to define models and handle database interactions.
-- *SQLite* is used for simplicity, but can be swapped for PostgreSQL for production environments.

 ## Task Model
 - id: Integer (Primary Key)